Once Upon a Time in Hong Kong

 In Cantonese with English subtitles

-Preceding the December 5 screening of A Better Tomorrow will be a performance of the film’s iconic theme by New Coast Ensemble, blending cinematic power with a live orchestral score.
+Preceding the December 5 screening of A Better Tomorrow will be a performance of the film’s iconic theme by concert pianist Herbert Kwan, blending cinematic power with a live piano arrangement.
 Co-presented with the Chinese Canadian Museum in conjunction with its exhibition Dream Factory: Cantopop Mandopop 1980s–2000.
+Sponsored by Tom Lee Music.

 Media